xavgru12/function_analysis/README.md

-# Perequisites to run this Python script
+# Prerequisites to run this Python script

 ## install and setup Postgresql